Sorry, barnacles, but nobody likes you, and you must die.

 🗡🗡🗡 Aquatic scourge 🗡🗡🗡

 I dunno... too harsh?
 If so, we must not be talking about the same kind of barnacles.
 For long-term list makers, a "barnacle" is the all-too-familiar list item that seemed like a great idea at first -- and then it lingers on your todo list.
 And lingers.
 Eventually sitting at the bottom of the list.
 But still lingering.
-If left to perpetuate, barnacles become to your todo list what zebra mussels have become to the Great Lakes: a destructive force whose purpose is to multiply and ruin nice things.
+If left to perpetuate, barnacles become to your todo list what zebra mussels have become to the Great Lakes: a destructive force that multiplies and ruins nice things.